sanskrit-coders/sanskrit-documentation-theme-hugo/README.md

 - "Next and Previous" page navigation buttons.
 - A layout which automatically adjusts to the user's screen size.
 - An "Edit me" link on top of each page.
-- Basic ability to include contents from another page using the same theme within anoher.
+- Basic ability to include contents from another page using the same theme within another.
 - embedding audio and video items
 - inline annotation
 - search